iShrutiAgarwal/Zomato-Reviews-Analysis/README.md

 # Zomato-Reviews-Analysis 📊
-This project focuses on analyzing Zomato restaurant reviews to understand the performance of various restaurants and their reviews using Python.
+This project focuses on analyzing Zomato restaurant reviews to understand the performance of various restaurants and their reviews using Python libraries.
-It was implemented on Google Colab and uploaded here as a part of my Data Analysis project.
+This Exploratory Data Analysis (EDA) was implemented on Google Colab and uploaded here as a part of my Data Analysis project.

 ### 📍About Dataset
 Zomato is an Indian multinational restaurant aggregator and food delivery company founded by Deepinder Goyal and Pankaj Chaddah in 2008.
 Zomato provides information, menus and user-reviews of restaurants as well as food delivery options from partner restaurants in select cities.